DevExpress/testcafe-studio-docs/documentation/user-interface/fixture-editor.md

 The editor consists of the following parts:

-* The toolbar - Provides information about the fixture (the name and tested webpage's URL) and buttons for performing [common tasks](#common-tasks).
+* The toolbar - Provides information about the fixture (the name and tested webpage's URL) and buttons to perform [common tasks](#common-tasks).

     You can click the webpage's URL to open the webpage in the browser.